check_setup

 if there are more than 5 features/groups, andFALSE

-, the Shapley values are estimated iteratively in an iterative manner.
-This provides sufficiently accurate Shapley value estimates faster.
-First an initial number of coalitions is sampled, then bootsrapping is used to estimate the variance of the Shapley values.
-A convergence criterion is used to determine if the variances of the Shapley values are sufficiently small.
-If the variances are too high, we estimate the number of required samples to reach convergence, and thereby add more coalitions.
-The process is repeated until the variances are below the threshold.
-Specifics related to the iterative process and convergence criterion are set throughiterative_args
+, Shapley values are estimated iteratively for faster, sufficiently accurate results.
+First an initial number of coalitions is sampled, then bootstrapping estimates the variance of the Shapley values.
+A convergence criterion determines if the variances are sufficiently small.
+If not, additional samples are added.
+The process repeats until the variances are below the threshold.
+Specifics for the iterative process and convergence criterion are set viaiterative_args

 .- iterative_args